Fuji Mountain Guides

 Food

-3 Day Mt.
-Fuji Discovery Food
+Fuji Discovery 3-Day Tour: Food

-Day 1 Lunch and Dinner
+Day 1: Lunch and Dinner

-On day 1, a bento box is provided for lunch at the Mt.
+On Day 1, a bento box is provided for lunch at the Mt.
 Fuji Satoyama Vacation site.

-Day 2 Breakfast, Lunch and Dinner
+Day 2: Breakfast, Lunch, and Dinner

 There's no messing around with breakfast at Satoyama vacation.
-Freshly baked bread from the local bakery, fair trade coffee and locally sourced eggs and milk are just some of the delicacies provided by our local legends.
+Freshly-baked bread from the local bakery, fair-trade coffee, and locally-sourced eggs and milk are just some of the delicacies provided by our local legends.
 A hearty breakfast will get you prepped for the big climb ahead.

-Day 3 Breakfast
+Day 3: Breakfast

 Picture